International brands require a more nuanced approach to language across markets.

 Localization is not a one-off project.
 As customer needs and preferences change, brands must respond quickly.
 Content needs to be refreshed and market-relevant.
 For international brands, this means having a content strategy for each of your localized sites.
 This makes Contentful and Locaria a great partnership.
 The Contentful authoring hub makes things easy for your team of translators because they can jump in and create content without going through developers.
 Content is reusable and can be sent to any channel; editors can rejoice as there is no cutting and pasting between different CMSs.

-Inconsistencies.
+Localization inconsistencies.
 Lots of them!

 When it comes to your brand, consistency is key.
 This is especially true when trying to gain market share overseas.
 If an ad agency localizes your advertising content, and a translation agency localizes your website, it is likely that there will be inconsistencies in not only terminology, but also style.
 Not only does a lack of consistency damage your search engine quality scores, impacting your efficiency, it also can lead to customers dropping out of the conversion funnel.